-Technology and business processes for securely managing social media accounts, engaging audiences, and measuring the business results of social media activities.
-Effective social media management is absolutely vital to conducting business on social media.
-It enables an organization to keep track of all of its social media accounts and provide various teams and individuals with the appropriate levels of access to these assets.
-When implemented at scale across departments and regions, coordinated social media management practices allow everyone within the organization to collaborate and achieve measurable outcomes on social media.
+Social media management involves managing social media accounts, engaging audiences, and measuring the business results of social media activities.
+Effective social media management practices implemented at scale across departments and regions allow everyone within the organization to collaborate and achieve measurable outcomes on social media.

-Learn more: Social Media Management is a Team Effort
+Learn more: 13 of the Best Social Media Management Tools

 Social media marketing

-The use of social media by marketers to increase brand awareness, identify key audiences, generate leads, and build meaningful relationships with customers.
-Social media marketing should be well coordinated with social customer service, community management, and social selling activities to create seamless relationships with customers across their life cycle.
-Of course, social media is just one channel in the overall marketing mix; the most effective social media marketing programs are also integrated into multi-channel strategies.
+Social media marketing is the use of social media to increase brand awareness, identify key audiences, generate leads, and build meaningful relationships with customers.
+Social media marketing should be part of a larger social strategy that also includes social customer service, community management, and social selling activities.

 Social media monitoring